Henry Kendall (poet)

 Thomas Henry Kendall (18 April 1839 (Note: Kendall's year of birth is recorded as 1839 in the Australian Dictionary of Biography and other modern reference works, also by A. G. Stephens.
 His gravestone has 18 April 1841, as believed by his children and hence found in numerous newspaper references.) – 1 August 1882), was an Australian author and bush poet, who was particularly known for his poems and tales set in a natural environment.
-He appears never to have used his first name — his three volumes of verse were all published under the name of "Henry Kendall".

 Early life

-Kendall was born in a settler's hut by Yackungarrah Creek in Yatte Yattah near Ulladulla, New South Wales, twin son (with Basil Edward Kendall) of Basil Kendall (1809–1852) and his wife Matilda Kendall, née McNally c.
-1815, and baptised in the Presbyterian church.
+Kendall was born in a settler's hut by Yackungarrah Creek in Yatte Yattah near Ulladulla, New South Wales, twin son (with Basil Edward Kendall) of Basil Kendall and his wife Matilda Kendall, née McNally, and baptised in the Presbyterian church.
 His father was the second son of Rev. Thomas Kendall, an Englishman who came to Sydney in 1809 and five years later went as a missionary to New Zealand, before settling in New South Wales in 1827.

 Kendall has also been known as Henry Clarence Kendall, for reasons unknown (however at the age of 5, his parents moved to the Clarence River area of northern New South Wales).

 Journalist and fellow poet A. G. Stephens sought to correct the confusion in 1928, publishing a pamphlet which included proof that the poet was baptised Thomas Henry Kendall, but stated the name of Henry Clarence Kendall at his wedding.

-He received only a slight education.
+As a youth, he received a private education.
 When he was 15 he went to sea on a whaling voyage and was away for two years.